 The pressure for reform had been growing for many decades.
 The recommendations of the Wyndham Committee were partly anticipated by the Wallace Committee in 1933 and foreshadowed even more closely by recommendations of the Board of Secondary School Studies in 1946.
 The Wyndham Committee served a political purpose: to build an influential but broadly-based body of opinion in support of the proposed changes (Duffield, 1990).

 Wyndham was appointed Director General of Education at a time when economic conditions favoured the reforms which had eluded his predecessors.
 From 1948 to 1965 the Australian population increased by nearly 45 per cent while gross national product grew by more than 80 per cent and the unemployment rate seldom rose above two per cent.
-The 1950s marked the beginning of a manufacturing boom in Australia which would dominate the economy over the next several decades.
+The 1950s marked the beginning of a manufacturing boom in Australia which would multiply national wealth over the next several decades.
 Much unskilled work once undertaken by teenagers was increasingly performed by machines.
 Employers in the changing economy usually preferred older and more educated workers.
 A burgeoning school population in new suburbs, a result of the post-war baby boom, was a further key incentive for the Wyndham reforms to advocate local schools that could accommodate all youth living nearby.
 Considerable savings could be made if only one school was needed to serve all the families in a locality.

 Replacing Peter Board’s tripartite system